Skip to main content

 }

 Call it in your scene’s init() and forget about it.
+The init() part matters: by the time create() runs, the "create" event has already fired, that once never resolves, and you’ll wait forever for a soundscape that never starts.
+If you must attach late, call scape.start() directly instead of listening for the event.
 The shutdown hook is what useEffect cleanup was doing in the React case.
 Same shape, different host.

 Imperative three.js (no React)